-However, it is possible to file a complaint against the regulatory authority that authorised the defective product, based on the general regime on liability of the public administrations.
-This is possible when the damage is derived from facts or circumstances that could be prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.
+However, it is possible to file a complaint against the regulatory authority that authorised the defective product, based on the general regime on liability of the public administration.
+This is possible when the damage is derived from facts or circumstances that could have been prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.
 Therefore, the state of scientific and technical knowledge works as a defence that may be used by the regulatory authority.

-As we will see in question 3.1, this regime differs from the responsibility regime applied to "producers" in case of medicinal products, foods or foodstuffs.
-Under the latter regime, the person liable shall not be able to invoke the state of scientific and technical knowledge defence, as it is expressly excluded under RLD 1/2007.
-However, the exoneration cause was introduced into the Law on Administrative Procedure in order to exonerate the public administration (regulatory authority) from responsibility, when the damage is derived from facts or circumstances that could not be prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.
+As we will see in question 3.1, this regime differs from the responsibility regime applied to "producers" in case of medicinal products, foods, or foodstuffs.
+Under the latter regime, the producers are not allowed to invoke the "state of scientific and technical knowledge" defence, as it is expressly excluded under RLD 1/2007.
+However, this ground for exemption was introduced into the Law on Administrative Procedure to exonerate the public administration (regulatory authority) from responsibility when the damage is derived from facts or circumstances that could not have been prevented or avoided, according to the knowledge of science or techniques at the time it authorised or reviewed the authorisation of the product.

-Therefore, when claiming damages against the regulatory authority, it is important to prove that based on the state of scientific knowledge the authority did not act according to the scientific data and evidence available at that moment.
+Therefore, when claiming damages against the regulatory authority, it is important to prove that, based on the state of scientific knowledge, the authority did not act according to the scientific data and evidence available at that moment.

-On 17 May 2017, the National High Court ("AN") issued two resolutions resolving a case of liability for damages caused by the administration of two vaccines, which were addressed against the Ministry of Health, Social Services and Equality ("MOH") and against the pharmaceutical companies that had marketed the products.
+Between 2017 and 2019, the National High Court ("AN") issued five judgments dismissing different damages claims, filed in connection with the authorisation and the administration of two human papillomavirus vaccines.
+These claims were addressed against the Ministry of Health ("MOH") and the pharmaceutical companies that produced and marketed such vaccines.